Phi Phi Islands and Maya Bay Day Trip from Krabi

 8. 4 Islands – Poda, Chicken, Koh Tup, Koh Mor

-Depending on the tour you choose, it can also include visiting the famous group of islands near Krabi, which are Koh Poda, Chicken Island (Koh Kai), Koh Tup, and Koh Mor.
+Depending on the option you choose, some Phi Phi Islands day trips from Krabi also include visiting the famous group of islands near Krabi called the Four Islands.
+These are Koh Poda, Chicken Island (Koh Kai), Koh Tup, and Koh Mor.

 What to expect

-It’s true that the tour to Phi Phi Islands from Krabi can be a bit hectic, as it’s the most popular trip, there are always crowds, and you’re on a tight schedule.
+The tour to Phi Phi Islands from Krabi can indeed be a bit hectic, as it’s the most popular trip in Thailand, there are always crowds, and you’re on a tight schedule.

 But it allows you to see the main spots and enjoy snorkeling and swimming at beautiful places like the small islands with beautiful sandy beaches.